Research for Sustainable Development

 Environmental medicine

-The research also constitutes the basis for risk assessments of toxic substances and other pollutants, as well as for national and international restrictions.
+The research also provides the scientific basis for risk assessments and for the development of national and international guidelines and limit values for toxic substances and other environmental pollutants.

 More reading